 We have settled on a few different spoke makers.
 For the most part these days I am using spokes made by Sapim of Belgium.
 They offer several excellent models that cover all my needs.
 Everything from the ultra light and strong CX Ray bladed spoke to the triple butted Sapim Force.
 I also periodically use DT Swiss spokes for select models.
 They have superb quality control and have never let me down.
 For vintage rebuilds I look for NOS Robergal spokes from France, as well as Berg Union from Germany.

 This is an area that deserves greater consideration than some may think.
 For all builds that require brass nipples I use the Alpina ABS nipple.
 It is two sided with a standard 3.2mm square and a 5.5mm Hex head with a nylon plug to lock the spoke threads and prevent vibration from working the spoke lose.
 For those who want the absolute best spoke nipple in existence I offer our titanium one.
 It's also two sided with a torx interface that requires a special tool to adjust it and a standard 3.2mm square for normal truing.
 It's uber light, won't rust and nearly indestructible.
 For those who would prefer alloy nipples Alpina makes a very similar nipple to the brass one I have just described.
-The 5.5mm HEX head is slightly taller which engages even more threads than the brass version which is a good idea when using a lighter weight nipple made of 7075 T6 alloy and receive a double anodisation of colour.
+The 5.5mm HEX head is slightly taller which engages even more threads than the brass version which is a good idea when using a lighter weight nipple made of 7075 T6 alloy and receive a double pass of anodised colour.
 They are sold with the understanding that alloy nipples are far more prone to potential corrosion than any other material, so they may not be ideal for seaside locations or cycling disciplines that may allow more moisture to enter the rim than normal road riding.
 When I build with rims that have no eyelets I choose to use Sapim HM spoke nipple washers to offer additional support, therefore preventing any cracking of the rim at the spoke hole.